mayanksaini20/newspaper_bott_deployed/README.md

 ### Techniques Used

--YOLOv8 for Article Detection: A modified YOLOv8 model is used to detect and extract articles from newspaper images.
+- YOLOv8 for Article Detection: A modified YOLOv8 model is used to detect and extract articles from newspaper images.
--Tesseract OCR for Text Extraction: Converts the extracted article images into text.
+- Tesseract OCR for Text Extraction: Converts the extracted article images into text.
--gTTS for Audio Conversion: Transforms the extracted text into audio files.
+- gTTS for Audio Conversion: Transforms the extracted text into audio files.